sylvainraye/documentation-1/content/connectivity/spreadsheet/_index.en.md

 {{< feature-state for_mw_version="0.1" state="alpha" >}}

 ### Definition
-This package aims at integrating the Spreadsheet or the Opendocument reader and writer into the [Pipeline](https://github.com/php-etl/pipeline) stack.
+This package aims at integrating the Excel or the Opendocument reader and writer into the [Pipeline](https://github.com/php-etl/pipeline) stack.

 ### Principles